 Motor Vehicle Accident Schemes

-Each state and territory in Australia operates a scheme for people injured in a motor vehicle under Compulsory Third Party (CTP) arrangements.
+Each state and territory in Australia operates a scheme for people injured in a motor vehicle under the Compulsory Third Party (CTP) arrangements.

 Depending on the severity of your motor vehicle injury and your recovery goals, your case manager may grant approval for a certain number of clinical sessions with an osteopath.
 If you still have limitations once the approved number of sessions are used, the osteopath will generally need to seek further approval for more sessions from your case manager.
-Some jurisdictions have special forms that need to be completed by an osteopath in seeking approval to treat you.
-Ask your injury case manager for any special forms needing completion by an osteopath in your claim approval process.
+Some jurisdictions have special forms that need to be completed by an osteopath in seeking permission to treat you.
+Ask your injury case manager for any special forms requiring completion by an osteopath in your claim approval process.

 When you first attend an osteopathic clinic, bring your claim number, your General Practitioner referral, the contact details of your case manager and any reports about your injury.
 This will help the osteopath to establish your approval status and identify how best to help you manage your motor vehicle injury.